fchierad/PRD/README.md

     For example, rather than putting a user’s GivenName + SN into a flow data node, and then later putting the user’s FullName into that same node: put it in a new node.
 This way we can see how the whole workflow unfolded at any point in the future, without having to re-create the state at a previous workflow activity.

     This is especially important regarding the workflow's initial values fed into flowdata from the Start activity's request form.
-By having those values it is possible to review and even re-issue an workflow at some point in the future.
+By having those values it is possible to review and even re-issue a workflow at some point in the future.

     Obviously this cannot always be avoided - Loops, incrementing counters and so forth - so use good judgement.